 Wars Limited by Ends

-In the early days of the Cold War, George Kennan wrote a memorandum that emphasized that both overt and covert political warfare could play a role in long-term strategic competition with the Soviet Union.
+In the early days of the Cold War, George Kennan emphasized that both overt and covert political warfare could play a role in long-term strategic competition with the Soviet Union.

 Political warfare is the logical application of Clausewitz’s doctrine in time of peace.
 In broadest definition, political warfare is the employment of all the means at a nation’s command, short of war, to achieve its national objectives.
 Such operations are both overt and covert.
 They range from such overt actions as political alliances, economic measures..., and “white” propaganda to such covert operations as clandestine support of “friendly” foreign elements, “black” psychological warfare and even encouragement of underground resistance in hostile states (Kennan 1948).